Superintendent's Compendium

 Parking lots and pull-offs adjacent to park structures and monuments are closed to public use after sunset and before sunrise.
 Lots may be physically closed off at night or during snow, or weather conditions, or projects, or events.
 Parking lots closed due to these circumstances will be indicated by gates, chains hanging across entrances, cones, signs, or by other physical means.

 Agricultural areas, including fields, associated dirt roads, structures, and animal enclosures are closed to visitor access except as part of an organized park program or as part of program presented by another permitted or cooperating organization.
 Taking of flowers, vegetables, and other crops is not permitted.
-A Special Use Permit or official agreement is required to conduct programs or special events in the Park.
+A Special Use Permit or official agreement is required to conduct programs or other activities in these areas

 Launching, landing, or operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of Minute Man NHP is prohibited except as approved in writing by the superintendent.